 Unless you know how to set your gear cable right, there’s no need to dismount the front and rear derailleur for cleaning, you can just roll the clothes into a rope and reach anywhere.

 We suggest brushing the rear derailleur pulley wheels without dismantling the whole RD.
 As most Shimano RD are running 2 different pulleys with specific direction.
 That means you can forget how to put it back properly.
 Failure to put the pulleys back in the right order means you’ll be having weird noises and / or shifting issues.
+SRAM we had serviced got no pulley issues, but try not to break any SRAM screws or nuts, it can be as expensive as a whole Shimano RD.

 APPLY THE RIGHT AMOUNT OF LUBE

-We’ve been using Finish Line Ceramic Wet for our daily, training, and competition bikes.
+We’ve been using Finish Line Ceramic Wet for our training and competition bikes.
 We think that the unnecessary big hole on the original bottle means excessive lube everywhere, picking up sands and dirt faster.
 With the syringe, we apply only one tiny drop (when we say tiny drop, it means the droplets won’t fall away from the syringe) from the needle directly onto each roller (doesn’t really matter if the needles touched the inner and outer plates or not).
 With just one tiny drop on each roller, we’re able to get the Finish Line claimed 280km intervals without seeing the chain dried up totally.
 Our experience showed the distance needed for the lube to dry up totally was about 500km.
 And you don’t wanna try that as the dried lube with dirt and grime means it’s cleaning time again due to stupidity.

 However, the syringe method shouldn’t be used for wax lube or dry lube.
 As the wax lube and dry lube tends to solidify inside the syringe and seal the needle, means that the lube and the syringe can only head to the garbage bin.
 We only use the original bottle for wax / dry lube.